 We believe our job hovers in the mundane for most of our days and the mundane hasn’t been touted for its importance in our culture.
 But Jesus actually gave credence to it.
-So while we may choose it, consider it our Christian duty, most of us still view this job as feminists do: unimportant because mundane isn’t spectacular.
+So while we may choose it, consider it our Christian duty, most of us still view this job as the world does: unimportant because mundane isn’t spectacular.

 That’s not how God sees our job.
 He has not called us to drudge through the mundane of life.
-From the first created marriage, He gave us the glorious task of taking dominion.
+From the first created marriage, He gave us the glorious task of making the world better.
 And when Adam and Eve began that work, God told them it would be hard, tedious, but still glorious.

-In our homes, we have the chance to take dominion precisely through the mundane.
+In our homes, we have the chance to fulfill this mission precisely through the mundane.
 But if we aren’t living on purpose, we’re just passing the days.
 What a tragedy to look back and think that we could have spent our days doing the very same thing only with great purpose and accomplishment!

 Here are just a few ways to turn the mundane into meaning:

 - Dispels discontentment (“I have learned, in whatever state I am in, therewith to be content.”)

 - Evangelizes your nation (The little people in your home are your disciples, looking to their teacher to learn how to respond to life.
 The way you respond to the mundane either contains hints of the gospel, or it doesn’t.
 Teach them the power of gratitude by your display.)

 - Strengthens your belief in the importance of humility and service. (“And if anyone gives even a cup of cold water to one of these little ones who is my disciple, truly I tell you, that person will certainly not lose their reward.”)